Reviews / March 29, 2018

 Although the collision of the dueling political attitudes of the time drives the plot and subtext of White Lightning, it’s at heart an action film, as the outrageous poster makes clear.
 But, while the car chases are lots of fun—stuntman Hal Needham and Reynolds became friends, and Needham went on to direct Reynolds in the second highest-grossing film of 1977, Smokey and the Bandit—it’s the quieter moments that stay with me: Gator’s first ride in the souped up Ford Custom 500 after getting out of prison, his talk with his folks, when he’s trying to convince Dude to help him nail Connors, when he drives past the swamp in which Donny was drowned.
 My personal favorite: after running some ‘shine to the local bar and the local church(!), Gator, Roy, and Lou stop off at a diner, where a group of college students are in heated conversation about politics and life.
 Gator awkwardly, almost shyly circles their table, finally asking one of the young women if they go to the university his brother attended.
 No, they don’t; they go to the local junior college.
 They forthrightly ask him a question he can’t answer, about something trivial, and Gator melts quietly into the background.
 Even though the thirty-something ex-con and the younger generation try to engage one other, even though they share the same accent and the same culture, they no longer share the same language or the same ideals, and it hurts Gator, because he realizes he never knew the brother he loved.

 At the end of the film, just before the final car chase, a wounded Gator is being sheltered at a home for unwed mothers (where Lou was once a guest), one of whom tells him she knew Donny.
-The story comes out that Donny was the one to “pick the worst county in the whole state to hold the demonstration,” a sit-in; he was the one who told Connors that he needed a search warrant to enter, who called Connors a “fascist pig mother” when the Sheriff broke it up anyway.
+The story comes out that Donny was the one to “pick the worst county in the whole state to hold the demonstration” (a sit-in); he was the one who told Connors that he needed a search warrant to enter, who called Connors a “fascist pig mother” when the Sheriff broke it up.
 Gator laments that he “ain’t never done nothin’ good my whole life,” while Donny was “the only one who accomplished anything.”
-He shakes his head, and puts the question that will always remain unanswered: “What the hell’s it mean?”
+He shakes his head, asking the question he knows has no answer: “What the hell’s it mean?”